stephencastaneda/VerzuzSFPart2/README.md

 ## User Story

-Your artist is excited about the work you've done thus far on the app, but they are requesting a few improvements.
+Your artist is excited about the work you've done thus far on the app, but they are requesting a few improvements:

 - As a user, they would like to be able to update a song.
 - As a user, they would like to use an API to get a list of their top 100 songs.